AldenL/CovidCases/README.md

 ### Covid Cases Over The Course of the Pandemic

 The line graph below shows the timeline of covid cases in NYC during the pandemic.
+We can see that at the beginning of the pandemic in February 2020 there was a spike in covid cases, but then when strict lockdown measures were implemented, cases decreased drastically.
+However, during the holiday season and especially New Year's between December 2020 and January 2021, people began to ignore lockdown measures and cases inreased and peaked at 6953 cases in a day on January 4, 2021.
+After February 2021, people began to get vaccinated and cases dropped once again.
+However in August 2021, [https://www.governor.ny.gov/news/governor-cuomo-announces-gyms-and-fitness-centers-can-reopen-starting-august-24](Governor Andrew M. Cuomo began to ease the lockdown restrictions and reopen NYC), and we can see covid cases begin to increase again.

 ![graph](graphs/TrendDataCovid.png)